project-ncl/bacon/guide/build-config.md

   scmRevision: <scm revision>

+  brewPullActive: false #This flag allows the user to specify whether to activate the brew pull for specific build configs.
+Number of dependencies in Brew used in current PNC builds is pretty low and the feature slows down both alignment and the build itself.

   # Either specify environmentId, environmentName or systemImageId.
   # If more than one is specified, the priority will be: environmentId, systemImageId, environmentName
   environmentId: <id> # The specific id of a build environment, e.g. 20